-Apio has a revolving note agreement with a bank which allows for borrowings up to a maximum of \$12.0 million.
-Outstanding amounts bear interest at the greater of the prime rate set by the bank or the Federal fund rate (8.75% at January 30, 2000) plus a margin based on Apio's leverage ratio as defined in the revolving note agreement, currently plus .50%.
+Apio has a revolving line of credit with a bank which allows for borrowings up to a maximum of \$12.0 million.
+Outstanding amounts bear interest at the greater of the prime rate set by the bank or the Federal fund rate (9.5% at July 30, 2000) plus a margin based on Apio's leverage ratio as defined in the revolving note agreement, currently plus .50%.
 The revolving note agreement expires on May 1, 2002.
-At January 30, 2000, \$5.0 million was outstanding under the revolving note.
+At July 30, 2000, \$10.0 million was outstanding under the revolving line of credit.

 Dock Resins Corporation ("Dock Resins"), a wholly-owned subsidiary of Landec, has a revolving line of credit which allows for borrowings of up to \$1.25 million.
 The interest rate on the revolving line of credit is principally charged at the one-month LIBOR rate plus 1.75%.
 The revolving line of credit expires on February 28, 2002, and contains certain restrictive covenants, which, among other things, require Dock Resins to maintain minimum levels of net working capital and tangible net worth.
-No amounts were outstanding on the revolving line of credit at January 30, 2000.
+At July 30, 2000, \$900,000 was outstanding under the revolving line of credit.